Hollande popularity plumbs new low in mid-term French poll

 Hollande failed to meet his goal of reversing the rise in unemployment by the end of last year.
 A pro-business strategy to boost the economy through tax breaks for companies who boost hiring has alienated many of his left-wing former backers.

-His impopularity has stoked a backlash from rebel lawmakers on the left of the Socialist Party seeking to block his supply-side economic reforms, even as the far-right National Front has made inroads with disillusioned French voters.
+His impopularity has stoked a backlash from rebel lawsmakers on the left of thr Socialist Party seeking to block his supply-side economic reforms, even as the far-right National Front has made inroads with disillusioned French voters.